 Use this key when you want to arm your system with one or more zones intentionally unprotected.
+The system must be disarmed first.

 Vent Zones: Your system may have certain windows set as "vent" zones, which are automatically bypassed if left open when arming the system (you do not need to manually bypass them).
 However, if a vent zone window is closed after arming, it becomes protected and will cause an alarm if opened again while the system is armed.